vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day3.md

 **CMD**: Explain simple example.
 Then explain the more complicated samples.
 Ask students to notice the
          similarities between them.

-**CMD**: Walk through the bar plot example.
-Explain that there are more plot types available and students
+**CMD**: Explain that there are more plot types available and students
          should look at the matplotlib documentation and examples websites for inspiration.

 **SAY**: Now that you understand the basics of using matplotlib for plotting let us try to plot the climate data.